dannyhope/uxbrighton/_posts/2015-10-13-effective-workshops.md

 ## How to run effective workshops

 - Early Bird tickets on sale soon
-- Course lead by Alison Coward
+- Course led by Alison Coward

 ## About the workshop